DEVELOPMENTAL EVALUATIONS

 and mental health symptom screening and assessment instruments that evaluate emotional, mental, behavioral, and interpersonal problems or conditions including substance abuse, health, and disability, provided that the use of these assessment instruments does not include rendering a diagnosis of a mental and nervous disorder or illness, including but not limited to organic brain disorders, brain damage, or other neuropsychological functioning or conditions, and provided that the licensee has obtained university level graduate training or substantially equivalent supervised experience in the use of the test or assessment instrument.

-In addition to being a licensed social worker, Catherine has extensive training and expertise in the area of early intervention and early childhood special education assessments and qualifies as an Early Intervention Specialist and Preschool Diagnostician.
-She is able to administer traditional early childhood assessments that seek to inform developmental delays in the cognitive, adaptive, motor, communication, and social-emotional domains, in addition to assessments that are within the scope of an LMSW.
+In addition to being a licensed social worker, Catherine has extensive training and expertise in the area of early intervention and early childhood special education assessments and qualifies as an Early Intervention Specialist and Preschool Educational Diagnostician.
+She is able to administer assessments that seek to inform functioning in cognitive, adaptive, motor, communication, and social-emotional domains.

-Little Peach Educational Services does not perform psychological evaluations and does not provide medical or clinical diagnoses.
+Little Peach Educational Services does not provide medical or clinical diagnoses.

 The Evaluation Process